shabbyrobe/go-num/README.md

         Fuzz type (u128, i128) (can pass multiple)

 The fuzzer can do 10,000 iterations of all ops and all types per second.
 Most of this time is spent dealing with `big.Int`, which is used as a reference.
+The fuzzer is great at finding many kinds of bugs, but not all.
+Specifically, all of the "64-128 bit carry" scenarios need manually written tests.
+This work is ongoing.

 Silly benchmarks game